Confluence PDF export alternative

 They hide context

-PDF export vs publishing from Confluence
+Export to PDF vs publish from Confluence

-Export Confluence as PDF
+Export to PDF

-- Useful for quick, one-off sharing.
+- Useful for one-off sharing.

 - Creates a static copy outside Confluence.